nice-devone/nice-cxone-mobile-sdk-ios/README.md

 ## Configure Chat Functions

 How you configure your application to send, receive and display chat messages is unique to your situation.
-The [iOS Samples](https://github.com/BrandEmbassy/cxone-mobile-sdk-ios/wiki/ios-samples) section provides examples of how your application can send messages to an agent, send attachments to an agent, handle messages, perform analytics, and perform other important actions.
+The [iOS Sample Code](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/iossamplecode.htm?tocpath=MobileSDK%7CCXone%20Mobile%20SDK%7CGet%20Started%20with%20CXone%20Mobile%20SDK%20for%20iOS%7CiOS%20Sample%20Code%7C_____0) section provides examples of how your application can send messages to an agent, send attachments to an agent, handle messages, perform analytics, and perform other important actions.